SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

 The sections describes the architecture reference Terraform project for deploying and Azure Kubernetes Service (AKS) cluster.
 It includes Kubernetes components and configuration that:
 * are required (or highly recommended) to operate successfully with Solace Cloud
-* are recommended but not required to successfully deploy PubSub+ Cloud
+* are recommended but not required to successfully deploy Solace Cloud
-* are available to produce a working cluster but we are not opinionated on what to use (an option or configuraton had to be selected as part of the Terraform, but does not impact the installation of PubSub+ Cloud)
+* are available to produce a working cluster but we are not opinionated on what to use (an option or configuraton had to be selected as part of the Terraform, but does not impact the installation of Solace Cloud)

 The areas to review are the [networking](#aks-network), [cluster configuration](#aks-cluster-config), and [access to and from the cluster](#aks-access).
 Below is an architectural diagram of the components of the AKS cluster that are created with this Terraform project: